mrutkows/openwhisk-knative-build/README.md

 namespace "default" labeled
 ```

-#### Kubernetes and Istio resources do not all say "created" on "apply"
+#### PROBLEM: Kubernetes and Istio resources do not all say "created" on "apply"

 1. Verify that you have configured Docker Desktop to have the required CPU and Memory values recommended above.
 2. Verify that all resources installed by applying either tha Knative or Istio YAML files show **"created"** during the installation.